 Step 5: Apply for Business Licenses and Permits

 There are specific regulations for operating an unmanned aerial vehicle (UAV) commercially.
 For starters, you will need to obtain a Remote Pilot Certificate from the Federal Aviation Administration (FAA).
-This involves getting an FAA Tracking Number, passing the Aeronautical Knowledge Exam, and complete (and pass) a TSA security background check before getting a flying license.
-There may also be local regulations to be aware of as well for piloting drones.
+This involves getting an FAA Tracking Number for the drone and passing the Aeronautical Knowledge Exam.
+In addition, many states and cities have additional regulations for drone operators to follow.

 In addition to the drone-specific licensing, you may also need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.
-Some common local, state, and federal registrations a drone photography business may need include a drone license, a sales tax permit, and an Employer Identification Number if you plan to have employees.
+Some common local, state, and federal registrations a drone photography business may need include a local business license, sales tax permit, and an Employer Identification Number if you plan to have employees.

 Step 6: Find Financing